Modern Views of Machine Learning for Precision Psychiatry

-\textbf{Generative Adversarial Networks (GANs).} GAN belongs to a type of generative model and has gained a lot of attention in computer vision, natural language processing; the method has become increasingly popular for conducting neuroimaging analysis \cite{zhang2020survey}.
-GAN consists of two competing neural networks (one as generator and the other as discriminator) and can learn deep feature representations without extensively labeled training data.
-Due to this unique advantage, GAN has been increasingly applied to perform data augmentation for more robust prediction model training with enhanced sample size \cite{lashgari2020data}.
-Moreover, GAN has been used to impute missing values in multimodal data, a common problem in psychiatry studies, rather than discarding an entire multivariate data point \cite{shang2017vigan}.
-The adversarial model has also been incorporated into other ML models for specific applications in psychiatry studies.
-For instance, the discriminative and generative components were incorporated in LSTM to form a multitask learning approach for fMRI-based classification and achieved an improved diagnostic accuracy of ASD compared with the standard LSTM model \cite{dvornek2019jointly}.
-By integrating GAN with group ICA, a functional network connectivity-based deep learning model was developed for the diagnosis of major depressive disorder and schizophrenia \cite{zhao2020functional}.
-The generator with fake connectivity was trained to match the discriminator with real connectivity in the intermediate layers while simultaneously a new objective loss was determined for the generator to improve the diagnosis accuracy.
+\textbf{Generative Adversarial Networks (GANs).} GAN is a type of generative model, which has gained considerable attention in computer vision and natural language processing and also become increasingly popular in neuroimaging analysis \citep{zhang2020survey}.
+GAN consists of two competing neural networks (one as generator and the other as discriminator) and can learn deep feature representations without extensive labeled data.
+Due to this unique advantage, GAN has been increasingly applied in data augmentation to enhance the sample size for model training \citep{lashgari2020data}.
+Moreover, GAN has been used to impute missing values in multimodal datasets, a common problem in psychiatric studies, rather than discarding an entire multivariate data point \citep{shang2017vigan}.
+The adversarial model has also been incorporated into other ML models for specific applications in psychiatric studies.
+For instance, the discriminative and generative components were incorporated in LSTM to form a multitask learning approach for fMRI-based classification, which resulted in an improved diagnosis of ASD compared with the standard LSTM \citep{dvornek2019jointly}.
+By integrating GAN with group ICA, a functional connectivity-based deep learning model was developed for the diagnosis of MDD and schizophrenia \citep{zhao2020functional}.
+Specifically, the generator with fake connectivity was trained to match the discriminator with real connectivity in the intermediate layers, whereas a new objective loss was determined for the generator to improve the diagnosis accuracy.

-The strength of deep learning algorithms is that they can implement complex predictor-response mappings, but the power also comes at the cost of requiring a very large sample size to feed a large number of model parameters.
-This poses some overfitting and result interpretation challenges in psychiatric applications \cite{koppe2021deep}.
+The strength of deep learning algorithms is that they can learn complex predictor-response mappings, but the power also comes at the cost of requiring a very large sample size for model optimization.
+This poses potential overfitting and interpretability challenges in psychiatric applications \citep{koppe2021deep}.